shadyalaa/SpRWL/README.md

 * 10.2-RHTMS: SPRWL with SNZI used for readers' indicator (SNZI)

-* herwl: Implemenetation of Hardware Read-Write Lock Elision
+* herwl: Implemenetation of Hardware Read-Write Lock Elision (RW-LE)

-* rwl: read-write lock of pthreads
+* rwl: read-write lock of pthreads (RWL)

-* brlock: Implementation of Big Reader-Writer Lock
+* brlock: Implementation of Big Reader-Writer Lock (BRLock)

 **benchmarks:**

-* datastructures: Concurrent hash map
+* datastructures: Concurrent hash map used as a synthetic benchmark

 * tpcc: in-memory port of TPC-C